 These projects are perfect for fixed-price contracts.
 They have a clearly defined process outlined in the agreement with no question about each party’s responsibilities and deliverables.

 Often, businesses start with this model.
 It’s easy because they can sell their services at an exact, flat-rate cost.
 However, this approach can come with its share of risks.

 The moment a project or service steps out of scope or the time you projected it to take, you cut into your profit.
 If you choose to price your services via this method, you’ll want to create a buffer in that pricing to accommodate for unexpected roadblocks that may require additional time and resources.

 The Pros and Cons of Fixed-Price Contracts

-The benefits to fixed-price contracts are that they come with a pricing guarantee.
+The benefits of fixed-price contracts are that they come with a pricing guarantee.
 So long as the project doesn’t go beyond the defined scope of tasks and responsibilities, the price won’t change.

 These contracts typically provide a well-defined process complete with specific phases and deadlines.
-Because the scope of work is outlined in the contract, many businesses find the project to be pretty streamlined.
+Because the scope of work is outlined in the agreement, many businesses find the project pretty streamlined.

-However, the buffer zone that is padded within the pricing means the customer is likely going to pay significantly more than a service based on time and material contracts.
+However, the padded buffer zone within the pricing means the customer will likely pay significantly more than a service based on time and material contracts.

-If you find your services to be evolutionary in nature, meaning it changes over the course of its duration, then a fixed-price contract may not be the best solution for you.
+If you find your services evolutionary, meaning it changes throughout its duration, then a fixed-price contract may not be the best solution for you.